About Destination Imagination (DI) Colorado

 DI relies on volunteers to establish teams in their neighborhood or school.

 Many schools and school districts support DI through school coordinators who assist in the formation of teams.
-DI works differently than most after-school programs; instead of signing up your child through a centralized location, parents interested in DI must form a team and recruit a volunteer team manager.
-All students may participate in DI as long as they have a Team Manager!
-There are no try-outs, no ability requirements, just the desire to work with your team to solve Challenges.
+DI works differently than most after-school programs; instead of signing up your child through a centralized location, parents or students interested in DI must form a team and recruit a volunteer team manager.
+All students may participate in DI as long as they have an adult team manager!
+There are no try-outs, no ability requirements, just the desire to work with their team to solve Challenges.

 7. Why Become A Team Manager?